deco3500-2018/team33/Proposal.md

 Social isolation is a state of complete or near-complete lack of contact between an individual and society.
 It differs from loneliness, which reflects a temporary lack of contact with other humans (Hanratty, 2012).
 Whilst this state exists in many communities, studies show that it increasing in prevalence within the elderly community.
 Specifically, community studies conducted in the UK reported rates of severe loneliness among adults aged over 65 are over 15%, while at any one given time up to 32% of individuals aged over 55 feel lonely and socially isolated (Valtorta, 2012).

 Factors that are found to lead to social isolation within the elderly community are :
-* Socio-demographic risks (not being married, not having children etc.) (Gierveld, J. D., 2016)
+* Socio-demographic risks (not being married, not having children etc.) (Gierveld, J. D., 2006)
+* Younger genaraion dont like interaction with elderly (Gierveld, J. D., 2006)
 * Health status risks (Alzheimer’s disease and dementia, obesity, increased vascular resistance etc.) (Gierveld, J. D., 2016)
 * Life event risks (Experience of loss of a loved one) (Gierveld, J. D., 2016)